-Gillian McDonald is in her eighth year as the head field hockey coach at Hamilton College.
-McDonald has recorded 47 wins at Hamilton, including a team-record 13 in 2010.
+Gillian McDonald is in her ninth year as the head field hockey coach at Hamilton College.
+McDonald has recorded 50 wins at Hamilton, including a team-record 13 in 2010.
 She guided the Continentals to the 2011 NESCAC Championship quarterfinals in their first year in the conference.
-Two of McDonald's players made the 2011 all-conference team.
+Three of her players have made the all-conference team.

-Erin McNally '12 received All-America honors from the NFHCA in 2009, and Callaghan made the All-America team the following year.
-Five players made the all-region team a total of 10 times during the past five years.
+Erin McNally '12 received All-America honors from the NFHCA in 2009 and Callaghan made the All-America team the following year.
+Six players have made the all-region team a total of 11 times during the past six years.
 McDonald coached her players to 18 Liberty League all-league selections from 2006 to 2010.

-Solid academic performance is important to McDonald as four student-athletes earned a spot on the 2012 NESCAC Fall All-Academic Team.
-Hamilton received an NFHCA National Academic Team Award for the 10th straight year.
+Solid academic performance is important to McDonald as four student-athletes earned a spot on the 2013 NESCAC Fall All-Academic Team.
+Hamilton received an NFHCA National Academic Team Award for the 11th straight year in 2013.
 The program recognizes those institutions that achieved a team GPA of 3.0 or higher during the first semester of the academic year.

 McDonald was an assistant field hockey coach at the University of Rochester in 2004 when the team posted a 10-9 record.
 She coached at the North American Hockey Academy during the 2005-06 academic year.

-The Hudson, Quebec, native received her bachelor's degree in 2004.
-McDonald earned her master's from SUNY Cortland in 2008.
+The Hudson, Quebec, native received her bachelor's degree from Bowdoin in 2004 and earned her master's degree from SUNY Cortland.
 She attended the Berkshire School in Sheffield, Mass.

-Mackenzie Williams is in her second year as an assistant coach with the Hamilton College field hockey team.
+Mackenzie Williams is in her third year as the assistant coach for the Hamilton College field hockey program.
 Williams was a four-year starter and played every position except goalie at the University of Vermont.

 Williams received her bachelor's degree in 2012.
 She is from nearby Rome, N.Y., and played high school field hockey at Rome Free Academy.
-Williams was placed on the all-state first team after her junior and senior seasons.
-She was a member of the U.S. Field Hockey Association Futures Elite from 2005 to 2008, and competed in the National Futures Tournament in 2006 and 2007.
+Williams was first team all-state after her junior and senior seasons.
+She was a member of the U.S. Field Hockey Association Futures Elite from 2005 to 2008 and competed in the National Futures Tournament in 2006 and 2007.